-In this concentration, students will gain knowledge and practical experience in these areas:
+In this focus area, students will gain knowledge and practical experience in these areas:

 - Use person-first language as an objective way of acknowledging, communicating, and reporting on disabilities.